jblackb1/role-bot/README.md

 - !start_game: Start the game.
 Selection not allowed after this point (DM only).
 - !add_square [row] [column]: Add a square to the board (DM only).
 - !remove_square [row] [column]: Remove a square from the board (DM only).
-- !reset_board: Reset the board and user selections (DM only).
+- !reset_game: Reset the board and user selections (DM only).